New Theme House Application Process

 Students applying for a theme house must have a minimum 2.33 GPA and be in good standing with the College.
 Students applying for a theme house are subject to a review of academic and conduct records.

-Due to the residential spaces available for theme houses, each applying team must have at least five prospective residents.
+Due to the residential spaces available for theme houses, each applying team must have at least five and no more than ten prospective residents.

 What will be expected from theme houses?

 Attend a House Leader orientation session in the spring semester

 - At least one must be hosted in the group's residential space